Debian Installation Made Easy With Live Images & Calamares Installer

 Debian’s traditional installer can be a bit overwhelming for beginners.
 The setup process is lengthy compared to other beginner-friendly distros plus you have to answer more questions than usual.
 Though using it is not as technical as Arch or Gentoo installer, it still creates a barrier for new Linux users.

 But there’s a better way: Debian Live Images.
-This method lets you test Debian in a fully functional environment before installing, and uses the beginner-friendly Calamares installer instead of the traditional text-based one.
+This method lets you test Debian in a fully functional environment before installing, and uses the beginner-friendly Calamares installer instead of the traditional one.

 Why Use Live Images Instead of Traditional Installer